 Select Azure Function as the Project template and then click on the next button.

-On the Configure your new project window, Provide the Project name, Choose a location to save your Project and then click on the Create button
+On the Configure your new project window, Provide the Project name, Choose a location to save your Project, and then click on the Create button

 Finally, click on the Create button to create the Azure function project.

-Now The Azure Function project created successfully.
+Now, The Azure Function project has been created successfully.

 Search for the System.Data.SqlClient nuget package and click on the install button.